David Cameron: Economy

 In response to the Great Recession, Cameron undertook the austerity programme.
-This was a deficit reduction programme consisting of sustained reductions in public spending, intended to reduce the government budget deficit and the welfare state in the United Kingdom.
-The National Health Service and education have been "ringfenced" and protected from direct spending cuts.
-Together with Chancellor George Osborne, Cameron aimed to eliminate the structural deficit (i.e. deficit on current spending as opposed to investment) and to have government debt falling as a percentage of GDP.
-By 2015, the deficit as a percentage of GDP had been reduced to half what it was in 2010, and the sale of government assets (mostly the shares of banks nationalised in the 2000s) had resulted in government debt as a proportion of GDP falling.
+This was presented by the Cameron administration as deficit reduction programme consisting of sustained reductions in public spending, which the government argued would reduce the government budget deficit and the welfare state in the United Kingdom.
+The National Health Service and education were "ringfenced" and protected from direct spending cuts.
+Cameron and Chancellor George Osborne claimed they aimed to eliminate the structural deficit (i.e. deficit on current spending as opposed to investment), and to have government debt falling as a percentage of GDP.
+By 2015 the deficit as a percentage of GDP had reduced to half what it was in 2010.

+Cameron jointly with Osborne, introduced an austerity‑based fiscal strategy which they claimed was aiming to sharply reduce the public deficit that had ballooned in the wake of the 2008 financial crisis.
+The programme relied primarily on reductions in public spending—approximately 5% of GDP over the coalition period—while protecting day‑to‑day budgets for the NHS, education, and international development.
+Tax reforms accompanied spending cuts, including a VAT rise from 17.5% to 20%, increased National Insurance contributions, alongside reductions in the higher rate of income tax (from 50% to 45%) and corporation tax cuts from 28% to 19%.
+By 2015, the structural deficit as a percentage of GDP had roughly halved relative to 2010.

+Between 2010 and mid-2015, unemployment fell from around 7.9% to about 5.5% as employment expanded by roughly 2.45 million jobs.
+Economic growth remained modest, often described as sluggish, with GDP growth rates of around 0.4–0.8 % in the later years of the coalition.
+While the deficit declined, national debt rose from circa 71% of GDP in 2010 to approximately 84% by 2016.
+Critics and some economic commentators have argued that austerity slowed recovery and constrained growth — illustrating the risk of premature fiscal tightening in a weak economy.

 Immigration

 Cameron said immigration from outside the EU should be subject to annual limits.
 He said in July 2013 that "in the last decade we have had an immigration policy that's completely lax.
 The pressure it puts on our public services and communities is too great."
-In 2015, The Independent reported, "The Conservatives have failed spectacularly to deliver their pledge to reduce net migration to less than 100,000 a year.
+In 2015 The Independent reported: "The Conservatives have failed spectacularly to deliver their pledge to reduce net migration to less than 100,000 a year.
 The Office for National Statistics (ONS) announced a net flow of 298,000 migrants to the UK in the 12 months to September 2014—up from 210,000 in the previous year."

 Defence and foreign affairs

 Defence cuts

-In 2014, Cameron dismissed warnings that his cuts to the UK defence budget had left it less than a "first class-player in terms of defence" and no longer a "full partner" to the United States.
+In 2014 Cameron dismissed warnings that his cuts to the UK defence budget had left it less than a "first class-player in terms of defence" and no longer a "full partner" to the United States.

-In the July 2015 budget Chancellor George Osborne announced that the UK defence spending would meet the NATO target of 2% of GDP.
+In the July 2015 budget, Chancellor George Osborne announced that the UK defence spending would meet the NATO target of 2% of GDP.